11 Things Moms Ought To Know About Postpartum Anxiety

 It’s hard to settle down at night and get a good night’s sleep.

-Maybe, you’re more on edge?
+Maybe you’re more on edge?

-In this post, I’ll share the 11 things I wish I knew about my body after a twin birth and the exact steps to start healing naturally; even if you’re breastfeeding or your children are older.
+In this post, I’ll share the 11 things I wish I knew about my body after a twin birth and the exact steps to start healing naturally, even if you’re breastfeeding or your children are older.

-1. What are Postpartum Anxiety Symptoms?
+1. Postpartum Anxiety Symptoms

 Moms say they feel…